Interconnection between density-regulation and stability in competitive ecological network: Numerical simulations and results

-We nonetheless perform simulation analysis relaxing the assumptions of fixed equilibrium abundance and fixed growth rates for the system.
-We find that the probability of local asymptotic stability increases monotonically with the proportion of r-selection ($p$) in the system for fixed connectance as well for fixed community size, for all connectance and community size (figure \ref{fig:my_label3}(a)).
-Connectance has been found to have a positive effect on stability (figure \ref{fig:my_label3}(a)) as stability increases with connectance for a system with fixed $p$ and community size ($N$).
-But the effect of community size is opposite of connectance (figure \ref{fig:my_label3}(b)), increasing community size decreases stability for the systems with fixed connectance ($C$) and proportion ($p$).
-For the maximum ratio of r selection (i.e., for $p=1$) and fixed connectance, systems are found to be certainly stable for any community size.
-Figure \ref{fig:my_label4} reveals that the proportion of r-selection ($p$) increases resilience, which means an asymptotic stable system with more r-selected species absorbs small perturbation from the equilibrium more quickly.
-In the case of systems with all r selected species and different community sizes may stable, but their resilience may differ according to their community sizes (figure \ref{fig:my_label4}(b)) In the case of different community size systems with all species r selected may stable but their absorption rate may differ according to community size (figure \ref{fig:my_label4}(b)).
+We initially fixed the value of $N$ and investigated the stability and resilience by varying $p$ while keeping the value of connectance ($C$) within a defined range.
+Similarly, we vary $p$ for fixed connectance ($C$) for different community sizes($N$).
+Figure \ref{fig:my_label3}(a) illustrates that connectance has a positive effect on stability, as stability increases with connectance for a system characterized by a fixed proportion of strong density regulation ($p$) and community size ($N$).
+However, the effect of community size is the opposite of connectance (Fig. \ref{fig:my_label3}(b)).
+Increasing community size decreases stability for the systems with fixed connectance ($C$) and a fixed proportion of strong density regulation ($p$).
+For the maximum ratio of strong density regulation (i.e., for $p=1$) and fixed connectance, systems are always stable for any community size.
+Fig. (\ref{fig:my_label3}(c),(d)) reveals that the increasing $p$ increases resilience, which means an asymptotic stable system with more strong density regulated species absorbs small perturbation and returns to the equilibrium more quickly.
+Connectance shows a consistent trend in increasing the resilience of the system for fixed community size (Fig. \ref{fig:my_label3}(c)) as in the case for stability (Fig. \ref{fig:my_label3}(a)).
+In the case of different community sizes, systems with all species strong density regulated (i.e., for $p=1$) are stable (Fig. \ref{fig:my_label3}(b)), but their absorption rate may differ according to community size (Fig. \ref{fig:my_label3}(d)).
 Although community size decreases community stability, community size dramatically increases resilience after some threshold proportion for stable systems.